George B. Cheever

 George Barrell Cheever (April 7, 1807 – October 1, 1890) was a well-known and controversial abolitionist minister and writer.
-Born in Hallowell, Maine, he was an 1825 graduate of Bowdoin College, where he was a classmate of Nathanial Hawthorne and Henry W. Longfellow, and Andover Theological Seminary.
+Born in Hallowell, Maine, he was an 1825 graduate of Bowdoin College, where he was a classmate of Nathaniel Hawthorne and Henry W. Longfellow, and Andover Theological Seminary.
 In 1832 he became pastor of the Howard Street Congregational Church in Salem, Massachusetts.
 In 1838 he became pastor of the Allen Street Presbyterian Church, in New York City, and in 1846 the new Congregational Church of the Puritans.
 New York City.
 In 1846 he married Elizabeth Hoppin Wetmore Cheever; they had no children.

 He was a leader of the Christian Abolitionist Movement.
 His best-known works, which went through multiple editions and are held by hundreds of libraries, are: